TheCreatorGrey/bronze/README.md

+Keep in mind this is still early in development and is very much subject to change.

 === Introducing Bronze ===
 Bronze is a scripting language designed to be simple and portible.
 This language is simple enough that more interpreters for other operating